Alph3ga/Bookish/README.md

 # Dynamic website to access information and reccomendation on books
 ---
-### This repository/website is created by me as a part of learning real world web development tools like Node.js and Express.js
+### This is the code for front and backend of Bookish, using MERN tech stack.
+Currently not set up properly for docker after restructuring.